OssarkDev/ossark-builder/README.md

   `All images, icons & fonts are in the assets folder` `JS & SCSS are added to corresponding index files in the src folder` `Import all vendors in the main.js file`
+  `All new JS is to be imported and declared in index.js`

+## ACF
+  `include/acf.php - create new block and add to block arrays at the bottom of the file.
+Array is called $all_blocks.
+WordPress will only show blocks from this Array`

 ---